marcpare/flowpen/README.md

 TODO
 ---

-- NEXT: vertical/horizontal centering of sim
-- NEXT: resize on browser window resize
+- migrate wall tool

-- NEXT: migrate wall, inlet tools
+- NEXT: inlet tool
 - NEXT: clean up the wagner simulation code (a new lib, speed up, too?)
   - all and inlet bindings